GuillaumeGoujard/GuillaumeGoujard.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a Sr. Systems Design-Architecture Engineer in Tesla's Powertrain Architecture and Modeling Team.
-I build parametric models for vehicles to help decision making.
-I also hold a PhD sfrom UC Berkeley where I was advised by Prof. [Scott Moura](https://ce.berkeley.edu/people/faculty/moura).
+I’m a Sr. Systems Engineer in Tesla's Powertrain Architecture and Modeling Team.
+There, I develop parametric models to represent vehicles in order to help drive decisions on the system architecture.
+I hold a PhD from UC Berkeley where I was advised by Prof. [Scott Moura](https://ce.berkeley.edu/people/faculty/moura).
 My research focused on leveraging mathematical optimization and stochastic processes over state-space models to analyze structure and inform decision and control in energy systems.

-I enjoy applying my research to industry problems.
+I always enjoyed applying my research to industry problems.
 I’ve interned at [Heila Technologies](https://heilatech.com/), [Tesla's Opticaster](https://www.tesla.com/support/energy/tesla-software/opticaster) team, and was a research scholar at [Lawrence Livermore National Laboratories](https://gs.llnl.gov/energy-homeland-security/cyber-and-infrastructure-resilience/energy-infrastructure).
 {style="text-align: justify;"}